 "It sucks, it hurts, and you're going to have some bumps, but you're going to be OK," she says.
 "You're going to have a good life.
 We deal with this chronic disease every day, but we don't let it define us."

 Aside from listening to your doctor, she advises listening to your body.
 When you're tired, rest.
 Follow your doctor's instructions and give your body exercise.

 What she wants every parent of a Crohn's patient to know

 "It's not your fault that this happened to your child."
 And, she adds, while making meals is the way many families show their love, be understanding when the Crohn's patient in your household can't eat that delicious meal.

-What she wants everyone to know
+What she wants everyone with Crone's disease to know

 When she looks back on the day she was diagnosed more than 2 decades ago, she marvels at the differences in her own life, and in what's changed for all IBD patients.
 Then, she only had a couple treatment options to choose from.
 Now, there are more than a dozen medications available to treat IBD.